- Our Rides

 NEAREST AIRPORT Durban.

-TRANSFERS The group transfer from Durban to Underberg is at a set time.
-The transfer takes about three hours and costs £65.80 per person return.
+TRANSFERS The group transfer from Durban to Underberg is at 07:00.
+The transfer takes about three hours and costs £64.91 per person return.
+Later private transfers (before 12 noon) can be arranged for £111.91 per person return.

 The ride starts at Underberg in South Africa about three hours west of Durban.
 From Underberg you enter Lesotho at Bushman's Nek border pass.